haaklina/Final-Project/README.md

 ## Aim and Hypothesis:

 This research is a thorough review of bioluminescent symbioses between marine organisms, specifically in relation to cephalopods and fish with bacterial symbionts.
 In addition, the bioluminescent symbiosis plays a significant role in biomedical science.
 While symbiont relationships interacting between vertebrates (e.g. sharks/fishes) and invertebrates (e.g. squids) which remains understudied in response to phylogenetic analysis of cephalopods in order to understanding the food web dynamics and future climate.
 In order to address this problem statement, methods will be relevance systematic literature searches, and comparative analysis of luminescence mechanisms and symbiotic interactions.

+## Brief description of your dataset (with a link to your completed GitHub repository for more details on your dataset card).
+Link: